 DOING BUSINESS IN NIGERIA – A GUIDE FOR THE ESTABLISHMENT OF BUSINESS ENTITIES BY FOREIGN INVESTORS

-For business owners, identifying a sustainable and enabling business environment is fundamental to establishing and running a successful enterprise.
+For business owners, identifying a sustainable and enabling business environment is fundamental to establishing a successful enterprise.
 Consequently, investors naturally gravitate towards jurisdictions with the potential to advance their business objectives.

-With recent amendments to company and tax laws aimed at creating a more conducive business environment for local and foreign business owners and Nigeria’s recent ratification of the African Continental Free Trade Area (AfCFTA) Agreement, the country is better positioned to attract foreign investments and establish profitable international business presence for foreign investors in the country.
+With relatively recent amendments to local company and tax laws aimed at creating a more enabling business environment for local and foreign business owners and Nigeria’s ratification of the African Continental Free Trade Area (AfCFTA) Agreement, the country is better positioned to attract foreign investments and establish profitable business presence for foreign investors in the country.

-In Nigeria, businesses may be structured as sole proprietorships, partnerships, or companies, which may be limited or unlimited in their liability.
-By Nigerian company law, partnerships and companies may be established by local or foreign entrepreneurs who may hold a direct or indirect stake in the business entity.
+In Nigeria, businesses can be structured as sole proprietorships, partnerships, or companies, which may be limited or unlimited in their liability.
+By Nigerian company law, partnerships and companies may be established by local or foreign entrepreneurs who may hold a direct or indirect stake in the business.

 For legitimate business operations, the Companies and Allied Matters Act 2020 (CAMA) requires companies with business operations in Nigeria to be registered with the Corporate Affairs Commission (CAC).
 This requirement is also extended to foreign companies who intend to operate businesses in Nigeria.
 An exemption from the requirement of registration by a foreign company may only be granted upon the satisfaction of special conditions contained in the CAMA.